ycemsubakan/yoyotest/README.md

 create it).
 This will run `flake8` and run the tests under `tests`.

 To enable it server-side, just go to https://travis-ci.com/account/repositories and click ` Manage repositories on GitHub`.
-Give the permission to run on the git repository you just created.
+Give the permission to run on the git repository you just created. -- cem: I think you can clarify that this will take me to github, and I will give the access there.

 Note, the link for public project may be https://travis-ci.org/account/repositories .